stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fonts/fontinfocollection/get_embedsystemfonts/_index.md

 title: Aspose::Words::Fonts::FontInfoCollection::get_EmbedSystemFonts method
 linktitle: get_EmbedSystemFonts
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Fonts::FontInfoCollection::get_EmbedSystemFonts method.
+description: 'Aspose::Words::Fonts::FontInfoCollection::get_EmbedSystemFonts method.
 Specifies whether or not to embed System fonts into the document.
 Default value for this property is false.
-This option works only when EmbedTrueTypeFonts option is set to true in C++.
+This option works only when EmbedTrueTypeFonts option is set to true in C++.'
 type: docs
 weight: 700
 url: /cpp/aspose.words.fonts/fontinfocollection/get_embedsystemfonts/